dmbarbour/wikilon/docs/ApplicationModel.md

 ## Dictionary Objects

-At the Awelon layer, the only formal meaning of a word is its definition.
+The only formal meaning of a word is to lazily inline its definition.

 However, humans and software agents may treat words as having meaning and structure.
-We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
-Informally, `foo.doc` is a field in object `foo`.
+We may associate `foo` with `foo_doc`, `foo_talk`, `foo_type`, `foo_author`, and so on.
+Informally, `foo_doc` may be understood as a field within an informal, second-class dictionary object `foo`.
 Numbered fields can represent informal sequences or collections - commands in the command pattern, lines in a REPL or notebook application, rows in a spreadsheet, etc..
 Fields can serve as metadata 'tags' on an object, to support efficient search or extra rendering hints.

-Tools to copy, drop, or rename `foo` should by default copy, drop, and rename the contained fields.
-When working with code, we might edit and view objects rather than individual definitions.

-Depending on use case, developers may choose to represent ad-hoc hierarchical structures like `foo.bar.baz.qux`.
-But it is feasible to keep structures relatively flat by use of redirects - a word whose definition is simply another word - as references.
-It really depends on what the application should copy, drop, rename, view, and edit collectively.
+Code manipulation utilities can be designed to work with these informal objects.
+For example, if we copy `foo` to `bar`, we may simultaneously copy words prefixed `foo_*` into the appropriate `bar_*` and re-link internal structure as needed.
+When we rename `foo` to `blub`, we could be given a checkbox option to automatically rename `foo_*` to `blub_*`.

+Dictionary objects should be relatively flat.
+While we can represent words like `foo_bar_baz_qux`, we would quickly hit the limitations of word size in Awelon.
+Also, in some contexts, it might be better to use *Hierarchical Dictionaries* as a basis for dictionary objects, e.g. `doc@foo` (word `doc` in dictionary `foo`) instead of `foo_doc`.

 *Note:* It is also feasible to use mounted dictionaries to model dictionary objects, i.e. so we have `doc@foo` instead of `foo.doc`.
 This restricts connectivity because a mount cannot reference its parent.
 But that restriction isn't necessarily a bad one, and would be mitigated by use of localization.